Status: Abundant regular spring and fall migrant statewide. Common regular breeder statewide. Common but erratic regular winter visitor statewide.

 Nestlings: 27 Apr-18 Jul

-Fall: Robins form flocks as early as Jul after breeding; one such flock of 87 was in southeast Cuming Co 15 Jul 2005, 68 were at a Cass Co golf course 27 Jul 2017, and 56 were at Victoria Springs SRA, Custer Co 19 Jul 2003; 701 were at a roost in Lancaster Co 17 Aug 2003.
+Fall: Robins form flocks as early as Jul after breeding; one such flock of 87 was in southeast Cuming Co 15 Jul 2005, 185 were in Madison Co 25 Jul 2020, 68 were at a Cass Co golf course 27 Jul 2017, and 56 were at Victoria Springs SRA, Custer Co 19 Jul 2003; 701 were at a roost in Lancaster Co 17 Aug 2003.
 Many flocks linger into winter, gradually departing as the supply of fruits is depleted.
 More than half of fall departure dates examined by Johnsgard (1980) fell in the period Oct 20-Dec 14; huge flocks occur during this period (see High Counts).

 Winter: CBC data demonstrate the erratic early winter occurrence of this species.
 Between 1966 and 1988 statewide, all annual totals per party-hour were <5, except for 14 in 1980, but from 1989 to 2015, party-hour totals were all >5, with the low eight and high 47.
 The highest individual count totals are 13,136 at Calamus-Loup 27 Dec 2003, 10,712 at Lake McConaughy 29 Dec 2007, and 9500 at Calamus-Loup in 1987-88.